evillgenius75/rook-aks/README.md

     activeStandby: true
 ```

 Next, we also need a storage class that will be using the Rook cluster / storage pool.
-In our example, we will not be using Flex Volume (which will be deprecated in furture versions of Rook/Ceph), instead we use Container Storage Interface.
+In our example, [rook-storageclass.yaml](./manifests/rook-storageclass.yaml), we will not be using Flex Volume (which will be deprecated in future versions of Rook/Ceph), instead we use Container Storage Interface.

 ```yaml
 apiVersion: storage.k8s.io/v1